Long Haul Flight Tips

 Top Tips That May Help

-Stuck in a cramped airplane seat for 8 hours with noisy neighbours and terrible food can test anyone’s patience.
-However, there are a few tips you can follow to make your trip that little more enjoyable.
+Being stuck in a cramped airplane seat for 8 hours with noisy neighbours and terrible food can test anyone’s patience.
+However, there are a few tips you can follow to make your trip that little bit more enjoyable.

 Keep Yourself Hydrated